Everything you never wanted to know about file locking

 Need another reason?
 The docs say that mandatory locking in Linux is "unreliable."
 In other words, they're not as mandatory as they're documented to be.
 "Almost mandatory" locking?
 Look.
 Just stay away.

 Still not convinced?
 Man, you really must like punishment.
 Look, imagine someone is holding a mandatory lock on a file, so you try to read() from it and get blocked.
-Then he releases his lock, and your read() finishes, but some other guy reacquires the lock.
-You fiddle with your block, modify it, and try to write() it back, but you get held up for a bit, because the guy holding the lock isn't done yet.
-He does his own write() to that section of the file, and releases his lock, so your write() promptly resumes and overwrites what he just did.
+Then the other person releases their lock, and your read() finishes, but some third person reacquires the lock.
+You fiddle with your block, modify it, and try to write() it back, but you get held up for a bit, because the third person holding the lock isn't done yet.
+They do their own write() to that section of the file, and releases their lock, so your write() promptly resumes and overwrites what they just did.

 What good does that do anyone?
 Come on.
 If you want locking to do you any good whatsoever, you're just going to have to acquire and release your own locks.
 Just do it.
 If you don't, you might as well not be using locks at all, because your program will be prone to horrible race conditions and they'll be extra hard to find, because mandatory locks will make it mostly seem to work right.
 If there's one thing I've learned about programming, it's that "mostly right" programs are way worse than "entirely wrong" programs.
 You don't want to be mostly right.
 Don't use mandatory locks.